Data

 | 15 | H |

 Starting from the lower end, we expect to find mostly low (L) values and then gradually find normal (N) ones.
 So in order to find the turnover point where Ns become the majority we define a relative measure of # of L entries/ all other entries.
 In ideal scenarios, this value starts at 100% and start to gradually decline as more Ns (or other entries, like A and H) start to appear.
 When the relative measure drops under 95% for the last time, we define the threhold there.
-The same is done from the oppoiste side with H. The summary of the threshold can be found in the [repo](https://github.com/FINNGEN/kanta_lab_preprocessing/blob/master/finngen_qc/data/abnormality_estimation.table.tsv).\
+The same is done from the opposite side with H. The summary of the thresholds used can be found in the [repo](https://github.com/FINNGEN/kanta_lab_preprocessing/blob/master/finngen_qc/data/abnormality_estimation.table.tsv).\

 \